Victorian Railways flat wagons: VECX, VEDW & VEKX—Head end power

 In 1990 and 1991, eighteen VKFX and two VQFX wagons were modified with container ports fitted, but also with 415vAC head-end power cables, sockets and isolation equipment.
 When coupled and connected to a head-end power supply, whether from a locomotive, power van or "power pack" container, the wagons could provide power to loaded containers that needed built-in refrigeration for perishable goods, primarily fruit traffic from the Sunraysia District.

-They were originally numbered VEKX 200 to 219, and in 1996 they were joined by 220 to 229 converted from low-numbered VQFX wagons.

-VEKX 228 was temporarily recoded VEKY circa 2001/2002.

-The fleet was increased in 1998 by six wagons—VQCX 510, 511 and VQDW 4, 5, 12 and 29—respectively being recoded to VECX and VEDW, retaining their original numbers.
-Notably, VEDW 4 and 5 are permanently coupled with a drawbar in lieu of couplers.
-Another five VQCX were converted to VECX in late 2000, becoming VECX 512–516.

 Fixed-wheel stock

-Due to limited funding, from the 1960s through the 1980s the railways were not able to construct or acquire enough bogie container wagons.
+Due to limited funding, from the 1960s through the 1980s, the railways were not able to construct or acquire enough bogie container wagons.

 KQ

 To overcome this, thirty outside-sill RY wagons were rebuilt at Bendigo Workshops in 1969 as KQ 1–30, followed by 31–60 converted at Ballarat North Workshops in 1972–73.
 The former open wagons had everything above the underframe removed, and replaced with four container locks and six hardwood floor bearers the length of the frame; the latter to keep containers slightly elevated in order to avoid water pooling under a loaded container.

 The wagons were only able to carry a single 20 ft container, and many were semi-permanently fitted with MC cattle containers in lieu of constructing new cattle wagons.
 They could be coupled to KL type wagons, if a container was on a wagon and its contents needed to be accessed.
 The fleet did not last long, with the majority scrapped between 1978 and 1981 as new bogie wagons entered service.

-SDS Models has produced ready-to-run HO scale versions of KQ 1–30.